syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 # Expand Nested Properties in PropertyGrid

-The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control has support to expand instance properties of a class which has [ExpandableObjectConverter](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.expandableobjectconverter?view=netframework-4.8) as its [TypeConverter](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.typeconverter?view=netframework-4.8).
+The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control has support to expand instance properties of a class.

 ###  Navigate to the sub-properties